dfinity/awesome-internet-computer/README.md

 ### 📦 Motoko Package Managers
 - [Vessel package manager](https://github.com/kritzcreek/vessel) - Add and manage packages, libraries, and dependencies for your Motoko programs.
+- [mops](https://mops.one/) - A package manager for Motoko with on-chain package registry.

 ### 📁 Motoko libraries